rugantio/Complexity_in_social_systems/2-networkx/README.md

 # Introduction to NetworkX

-Notebooks of the lecture of May 10, 2017.
+Notebooks of the lectures of May 10-24 2017.

 Lecture topics:
   - introduction to NetworkX